laminas-api-tools/api-tools-admin-ui/README.md

-Apigility Admin UI (develop branch)
+Laminas API Tools Admin UI (develop branch)
 ===================================

-This is the source code for the new Apigility Admin User Interface.
+This is the source code for the new Laminas API Tools Admin User Interface.
 We rewrote from scratch the UI in [AngularJS](https://angularjs.org/) with performance improvement and usability.

 We added some new features: